gspletzer/wordex_backend/README.md

 1. Clone the repo to your local machine.
 2. Create a new branch using the following naming structure: `username-task`.
 (Ex. `gspletzer-update-readme`)
 3. Commit and push changes with short, readable message.
-(Ex. `(chore) added instructions to the readme`)
+(Ex. `chore: added instructions to the readme`).
+Find more information on conventional commits [here](https://www.conventionalcommits.org/en/v1.0.0/).
 4. Open a PR on Github once your changes are tested and ready for review.
 5. PR can be merged to `master` following approval from a fellow contributor.